kietsy/betsser/README.md

   - :racehorse: when improving performance
   - :non-potable_water:potable_water: when plugging memory leaks
   - :memo: when writing docs
-  - :penguin: when fixing something on Linux
-  - :apple: when fixing something on Mac OS
-  - :checkered_flag: when fixing something on Windows
   - :bug: when fixing a bug
   - :fire: when removing code or files
   - :green_heart: when fixing the CI build